state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 runner.register(hello)
 ```

 In the example, you have a function named `print_hello`.
-This function accepts any arguments and return a text.
+This function accepts any arguments and returns a text.

-To create a Task that run a function, you have to make sure that the function accepts any arguments (i.e., having `*args` and `**kwargs` as its arguments).
+To create a Task that runs a function, you have to ensure that the function accepts any arguments (i.e., having `*args` and `**kwargs` as its arguments).

-Once you define your function, you then create a task named `hello` and set its `run` attribute to `print_hello`.
+Once you define your function, you then create a Task named `hello` and set its `run` attribute to `print_hello`.

 Now, whenever you run `zrb hello`, you will get a `Hello world`.